exadel-inc/esl/src/modules/esl-event-listener/README.md

 #### Sharing of the decorated targets

-As was mentioned above, method `ESLEventUtils.decorate` (alias for `ESLEventTargetDecorator.cached`) comes with out of a cache for simple cases.
-But in some cases, we might be interested in creating wrappers with a complex param or we want to limit params usage across the project.
+As was mentioned above, the method `ESLEventUtils.decorate` (alias for `ESLEventTargetDecorator.cached`) works with a cache for simple cases.
+But in some cases, we might be interested in creating wrappers with a complex param, or we want to limit params usage across the project.

-It might sound obvious, but there are no restrictions on sharing exact instances instead of using method cache.
+It might sound obvious, but there are no restrictions on sharing exact instances instead of using the method cache.

 ```typescript
 // shared-event-targets.ts